Samitier/sound-matcher/readme.md

 First of all I would add some animations (like a loading animation for the matches).
 Animations guide the user between interactions and gratly improve the usability of an interface.

+Another improvement could be filtering the elements of the dropdown with a text search field on the dropdown itself.

-Then I would make the interface a bit better for desktop.
+Finally, I would make the interface a bit better for desktop.
 I designed this for desktop and mobile, but for desktop there is a lot of empty space.